- Proof of Service

 The following information applies only to VC16028(a) (no proof of financial responsibility or no proof of insurance).
 This information does not apply to VC16028(c) (no proof of insurance involving a collision) or to any other insurance-related violations.
 If you were cited for failure to provide proof of financial responsibility (insurance), and you did not have insurance on the date of violation, you will be required to pay the full bail forfeiture amount.
-If you obtain insurance after the date of violation, bring proof of your insurance to the Clerk's Office.
-The Clerk will reduce any applicable fine.
+If you obtain insurance after the date of violation, you may request that the matter be placed on calendar for consideration of the amount of the fine .

 If you had proof of insurance at the time the citation was issued but were unable to provide proof to the Officer who cited you, a $25.00 correction fee will still apply when proof of the insurance is provided to the Clerk.

 You may submit proof, as outlined below, with your payment, or submit a copy of your insurance to the Clerk of the Court:

 - Name of insurance carrier

 - Effective dates of coverage showing insurance coverage at the time you were cited

 - Name of person who received the citation and/or the vehicle listed on the citation

 - If you do not provide all the specified information, the total bail amount will be required.